-Use the program state\variables\1cart to guess values for $k_1$ and $k_2$ .
-The program will print out the corresponding locations of the closed loop poles and the correct gain $k{pf}$ , as well as produce a plot of the system with state variable feedback.
+Use the program state_variables_1cart to guess values for k_1 and k_2 .
+The program will print out the corresponding locations of the closed loop poles and the correct gain k{pf} , as well as produce a plot of the estimated system response with state variable feedback.